LoginRadius/docs/content/references/sdk/dotnet-sdk/index.md

 #### Auth Resend Email Verification (PUT)

-Resends verification email to the consumer corresponding to the specified Email ID.
+Resends the verification email to the consumer corresponding to the specified Email ID.

 ```csharp
 var email = "<Email ID>"; //Required